top of page

 Inositol is a vitamin-like compound found in many foods and used widely in nutritional therapy to support mood, energy, hormone communication and metabolic balance.
 It exists in several forms, with myo-inositol and D-chiro inositol being the most commonly used.

-Although often associated with women’s health, inositol plays a role in many systems throughout the body, including insulin signalling and the nervous system.
+Although often associated with women’s health, particularly PCOS and fertility, inositol plays a role in many systems throughout the body, including insulin signalling and the nervous system.
 It can be a gentle, supportive addition when used alongside a balanced diet, stress management and lifestyle foundations.

-Inositol is a naturally occurring compound sometimes referred to as a “vitamin-like” substance.
-It plays an important role in:
+It is often referred to as a “vitamin-like” substance and it plays an important role in:

 • cell signalling